IIM Calcutta (IIM C) Selection Criteria Admission PGP 2019-21 batch

 |Gender Diversity Factor||2||2 points will be awarded to promote gender diversity|

-Candidates based on their composite score will be called for PGP-PGDM selection process that would comprise a Personal Interview (PI) and a Written Ability Test (WAT).
+Candidates based on their composite score will be called for PGP selection process that would comprise a Personal Interview (PI) and a Written Ability Test (WAT).

 A candidate’s final score for selection is calculated based on Table 4.
-Table 4 indicates the criteria and their weights to be used for the final selection for PGP-PGDM for the 2018-20 Batch.
+Table 4 indicates the criteria and their weights to be used for the final selection for PGP for the 2019-21 Batch.

 Table 4: Criteria and weights for final selection for PGP- PGDM